 In 1959, the first Captive Nations Week was established by Congress and observed under President Dwight D. Eisenhower as a time for the United States to recognize those peoples and nations suffering under the oppression of communist and other totalitarian regimes.
 As mandated by U.S. law, every president since has reserved the third week of July to remember the captive nations.
 Although many of the nations named in the original legislation have since become democratic and free, one-fifth of the world’s population is still held captive by communist tyranny today.
 Each July, VOC leads efforts to mark National Captive Nations Week in fulfillment of the 1959 congressional resolution.
 We host a summit, welcome congressional remarks, read the official presidential proclamation, and provide an annual State of the Captive Nations report on conditions in countries of concern.

-VOC provides a powerful platform for today’s dissidents by partnering with other advocates and organizations to convene public rallies, foster dialogue, brief policymakers, and award the VOC Human Rights Award to activists and dissidents of Captive Nations for their bravery in standing for human rights and freedom in the face of communist tyranny.
+VOC provides a powerful platform for today’s dissidents by partnering with other advocates and organizations to convene public rallies, foster dialogue, brief policymakers, and award the Dissident Human Rights Award to activists and dissidents of Captive Nations for their bravery in standing for human rights and freedom in the face of communist tyranny.